-2017 will be remembered as a year when most of us had boarded the Small & Midcap train to travel the runway as far as possible with the combustion of sentiments and emotions.
-Ignoring the fundamentals, I had never even bothered to analyze the business prospects of a company, its corporate structure & the governance model, the credentials of its promoters, cash flows, and the debt levels.
+2017 will be remembered as a year when most of us had boarded the Small & Midcap train.
+Why?
+To travel the runway as far as possible with a fire of sentiments and emotions.
+Ignoring the fundamentals, I had never even bothered to analyze the business prospects of a company.
+Neither its corporate structure nor the governance model.
+Not even the cash flows and debt levels, let alone the credentials of its promoters.

-Since the whole category was riding on the upward trajectory, my portfolio was getting ambushed with huge profits.
-Cheap stocks (don’t confuse it with the stocks that are available cheap) were being added to the account and the portfolios were shining like a pot of gold.
-As a consequence of my over-confidence, I realized that my greediness was not going to be amused with just reasonable rates of returns.
-I had aimed to make a lot of money, that too quickly.
+Since the whole category was riding on an upward trajectory, my portfolio was getting greener and greener with huge profits.
+Cheap stocks (don’t confuse it with the stocks that were available cheap) were being added to the account and the portfolios were shining like a pot of gold.
+As a consequence of my over-confidence, my greediness was not going to be amused with just reasonable rates of returns.
+In fact, I had aimed to make a lot of money.
+That too quickly.

-As the whole market was riding the big bull and majority of the cheap-cap stocks touched new 52-weeks high, I started believing my stock-picking skills.
-During this time, I got convinced that I was the new investment expert in the town and started my own Whatsapp group where I shared the hot picks every minute.
+The whole market was riding the big bull.
+The majority of the cheap-cap stocks in my portfolio touched new 52-weeks high.
+And I started believing it to be my stock-picking skills.
+During this time, I convinced myself that I was the new investment expert in the town.
+I had started my own Whatsapp group where I shared the hot picks every minute.
+Every minute.

-Meanwhile, I had forgotten the basic principle that what goes up must come down.
+Meanwhile, I had forgotten the basic principle: What goes up must come down.

-After a sparkling period of unequaled returns, came the year 2018 when everything started moving down like a falling knife.
-The stocks that looked too dear to me and gave me plum profits in the past year, started becoming the bitter apple of my own eyes.
+After a sparkling period of supreme returns, came the year 2018.
+That’s when everything started rolling down like a falling knife.
+I started hating the stocks that looked too dear to me and gave me plum profits in the past year.
+Suddenly, they started turning out to be the bitter apple of my own eyes.
 I was no more comfortable in buying those stocks as the sentiments had taken a different route altogether.

 Now in 2018, I have become a lot more cautious.
 The emotions, that are being reflected now, were not in place in 2017 when the things were a lot riskier.
 A stock going up always attracted my attention whereas I get scared now when it goes down.
 I took decisions based on how I felt, not what I knew.